 I like to call this my ‘Ricky Ricardo’ (from television sitcom “I Love Lucy”) blazer as it has the high broad shoulders and slim hips characteristic of 1960s suits and sportcoats.
 I paired it with a pair of Jos.
 A. Bank silk cream colored slacks and Cremieux vintage silk tie.
 I could wear clothes from this era every day.
 They had a masculine silhouette but were also very comfortable.

 I purchased this Hickey Freeman Canterbury Blazer (shown above) second-hand on eBay for only $14.00 (including shipping).
 Normally, the Hickey Freeman brand commands a higher price on the second-hand market.
 The poor quality of the photos and description of this jacket in the eBay listing made it easy to overlook.
-Three decades of experience thrift shopping has taught me to look beyond the poor quality photos.
+Three decades of experience thrift shopping has taught me to look beyond bad photos.
 This brand does not make junk.
 I took the risk that the jacket was much nicer than the photos suggested.
 That risk paid off!

 The Canterbury line represented one of Hickey Freeman’s most luxurious collections.
 This blue blazer is fully canvassed, uses excellent wool fabrics, and has tailoring details such as high armholes that contribute to a great fit.
 My jacket appeared to have been made-to-measure for its original owner.
 It is at least twenty-years-old and has the generous shoulder pads to prove it (my only complaint about this jacket).
 However, it fits me beautifully with no alterations needed.
 It is in excellent condition.
 I can say that it is the nicest blazer I have ever owned.
 And, at $14.00, it is also the cheapest!